 TMJ stands for temporomandibular joint.

-It is a shorthand way of referring to dysfunction of the jaw joints and the muscles that control your lower jaw movements.
+Patients who say they have TMJ or bite problems refer to dysfunction of their jaw joints and the muscles that control their lower jaw movements.

 TMJ dysfunction is very common, and most people will experience it at some point in their lives.

 It can be self-limiting but, in many patients, symptoms can persist and lead to progressive physical damage and degenerative changes in the joint.